Are you looking for a way to invest without putting all of your money into the stock market?

 You need to link your bank account to fund your investment account.
 Worthy only allows you to buy bonds in $10 increments.

-It takes between four and six business days for Worthy’s payment processor to transfer the funds from your bank account and buy bonds.
+It takes between four and five business days for Worthy’s payment processor to transfer the funds from your bank account and buy bonds.
+You will start earning interest once the transaction finishes.

 Worthy lets you make one-time and recurring monthly contributions.
 You can also invest small amounts of money with the spending roundups from your credit and debit purchases.